OuahLePleutre/OuahLePleutre.github.io/_posts/2025-07-28-writeup-uiuctf-too-many-primes.md

 ### The problem

 We see in the code that N is constructed by multiplying multiple primes together, not just 2.
-Furthermore, this primes are not really large : the first one is beetween 127 and 128 bits long and the others are the next primes following.
+Furthermore, this primes are relatively small : the first one is beetween 127 and 128 bits long and the others are the next primes following.
 Knowing that, we can say that ```N = p1*p2*p3*p4*p5*...``` with all the primes being around 128 bits long, which is not so large.
 We can use a tool called [factordb.com](https://factordb.com).
 Just input N and it will give us the factorization of N. We see 17 numbers that are really close and all 39 digits long.
 This is looking great, we have the primes that are composing N, we can decrypt the message !